cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Traditional volumes and file systems compared with the ZFS model.
 Object storage management software, such as the                   (    ) and     , determines where to store the objects and manages object protection.
 Typically, this occurs on commodity hardware rather than RAID arrays. example, HDFS can store N copies of an object on N different com- puters.
 This approach can be lower in cost than storage arrays and can provide fast access to that object (at least on those N systems).
 All systems in a Hadoop cluster can access the object, but only systems that have a copy have fast access via the copy.
 Computations on the data occur on those systems, with results sent across the network, example, only to the systems requesting them.
 Other systems need network connectivity to read and write to the object.
 There- fore, object storage is usually used for bulk storage, not high-speed random access.
 Object storage has the advantage of                       .
 That is, whereas a storage array has a fixed maximum capacity, to add capacity to an object store, we simply add more computers with internal disks or attached external disks and add them to the pool.
 Object storage pools can be petabytes in size.
 Another key feature of object storage is that each object is self-describing, including description of its contents.
 In fact, object storage is also known as                            , because objects can be retrieved based on their contents.
 There is no set format for the contents, so what the system stores is                  .
 While object storage is not common on general-purpose computers, huge amounts of data are stored in object stores, including Google’s Internet search contents, Dropbox contents, Spotify’s songs, and Facebook photos.
-Cloud com- puting (such as Amazon AWS) generally uses object stores (in Amazon S3) to hold file systems as well as data objects for customer applications running on cloud computers.
+Cloud computing (such as Amazon AWS) generally uses object stores (in Amazon S3) to hold file systems as well as data objects for customer applications running on cloud computers.
                        For the history of object stores see http://www.theregister.co.uk/2016/07/15
  /the history boys cas and object storage map.
 11.9 Summary Harddiskdrivesandnonvolatilememorydevicesarethemajorsecondary storage I/O units on most computers.
 Modern secondary storage is struc- tured as large one- dimensional arrays of logical blocks.